 The development of the mobile application utilizing ESRI ArcCollector GIS software also allowed for a much more streamlined data entry process.
 With the app, the data enterer was able to record the observations more quickly and accurately by selecting from pre-determined drop down fields, as well as the opportunity for free text entry notes.
 The GPS aspect of the app means that we have created definitive stopping points for our future surveys.
 Teams can return to the exact same observation location year after year and track how the agricultural landscape has changed.
 We have proven this by making an additional survey run in July to gather more information than required by the Conservation Technology Information Center (CTIC).
 This additional run returned to the observation points where small grains or no crops were initially observed, and were indicated within the application.
 Observers could then record the second crop that had been planted after the small grains had been harvested.
+A third survey run is also conducted in late November-early December to collect information on fall cover crop plantings.
 The application also gave us the opportunity to more easily collect additional fields on top of what CTIC originally collected.
 This information included observations on the presence of cover crops, their planting method, and the type (traditional vs commodity).
-This extra information could be utilized in future efforts.